Home

 50 letters, all handwritten by Lucius Marsh; most all written from Boston.
 Octavo,each letter ranges from 1 to 5 pages, most being 2 or 3 pages long, no envelopes.
 Letters date from September 1887 to April 1895.
 All concern current and past history and genealogy of Marsh Family.
 Family mostly lived in Maine, New York, New Hampshire and Massachusetts.
 All letter easily legible.
 Lucius Marsh fought in the 47th Massachusetts Regiment in the Civil War. (a81746)

-Fowler, Willaim Chauncey .
+Fowler, William Chauncey .
 THE SECTIONAL CONTROVERSY; OR, PASSAGES IN THE POLITICAL HISTORY OF THE UNITED STATES, INCLUDING THE CAUSES OF THE WAR BETWEEN THE SECTIONS (signed)

 $220.00

-Wasson, R. Gordon .
-HALL CARBINE AFFAIR AN ESSAY IN HISTORIOGRAPHY
+Wasson, R. Gordon.
+HALL CARBINE AFFAIR AN ESSAY IN HISTORIOGRAPHY (SIGNED AND BOXED)

 Hopkins, John Baker .
 THE FALL OF THE CONFEDERACY (1867)